-There are many examples when acquisition fails during the due diligence process.
-Several major scandals, such as Enron and Worldcom, are good examples of poor earnings quality that mislead investors.
-A point to note is that it is not mandatory for either the acquirer or the target company to follow the recommendations in a QoE report.
+There are many examples of acquisition that fails during the due diligence process.
+Several major scandals, such as Enron and Worldcom, are good examples of poor earnings quality misled investors.
+Note that it is not mandatory for either the acquirer or the target company to follow the recommendations in a QoE report.

 - A company can report high-quality earnings quarter after quarter.
 Low-quality earnings, however, are not repeatable due to one-time events or items.

 - In the quality earnings report, a company must provide details of all sources of earnings.
 Also, it should mention the changes, if any, it expects in these sources.